 The physical exam may also give clues as to the function of the heart, which may be strongly linked with the palpitations.

-To diagnose the problem, an electrocardiogram while the patient is having the palpitations will be required.
-An electrocardiogram done during an office visit will usually not show the rhythm disturbance but will help to rule out any structural reason for the problem.
+To diagnose the problem, documentation of the heart rhythm while the patient is having the palpitations will be required.
+An electrocardiogram done during an office visit may not show the rhythm disturbance but will help to rule out any structural reason for the problem.

-Portable monitors that record the heart rhythm nonstop over 24 hours (Holter monitor) are usually the most helpful to diagnose the rhythm.
+Portable monitors that record the heart rhythm outside of the hospital (Holter monitor) are usually the most helpful to diagnose the rhythm.

 If the symptoms occur during exercise, an exercise test may be helpful in making the diagnoses.

 Premature atrial and ventricular contractions do not typically need any therapy except staying away from things that make it worse, like caffeine.
 If they happen so often that they disturb normal daily living, there are some medications or procedures that can be used to try to control them.

 There are several medicine and non-medicine treatments for the other causes of palpitations.
 The key is to make the diagnosis, or at least to rule out any life-threatening rhythms.

 If a child has palpitations in association with fainting, this should be evaluated promptly.